ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 - Pre-Shared Key import: Used to install pre-shared keying material established
 out-of-band.
-Each pre-shared keying material is associated with some identity
+Each instance of pre-shared keying material is associated with some identity
 that typically identifies its use or has some protocol-specific meaning to the
 Remote Endpoint.
 Note that use of a pre-shared key will tend to select a single
 security protocol, and therefore directly select a single underlying protocol stack.